 (4) In this regulation —

-“Mines Occupational Safety and Health Advisory Board” has the meaning given by section 4(1) of the Act as in force before the commencement of section 115(2) of the Occupational Safety and Health Legislation Amendment and Repeal Act 2004.
+Mines Occupational Safety and Health Advisory Board has the meaning given by section 4(1) of the Act as in force before the commencement of section 115(2) of the Occupational Safety and Health Legislation Amendment and Repeal Act 2004.

 ”.